 About the Journal

-Decisio: Journal of Judicial Law and Procedure is a peer-reviewed academic journal dedicated to the advancement of judicial law and procedural studies.
-The journal provides a scholarly platform for critical analysis of adjudication, court processes, and judicial decision-making across diverse legal systems and jurisdictions.
+Decisio: Journal of Judicial Law and Procedure is a peer-reviewed academic journal focusing on the study of judicial law and procedural law, encompassing state courts, religious courts, as well as customary justice systems and community-based justice mechanisms.
+The journal serves as a scholarly forum for critical analysis of judicial processes, judicial decision-making, procedural and evidentiary doctrines, and judicial institutions across jurisdictions and legal systems.

 Current Issue